realsulty/BookAppointment-AWS/README.md

 > {
     "body": "$util.escapeJavaScript($input.body).replaceAll("\\'", "'")"
 }
+### Make sure there two back slashes not one in the code above
 - next in the Method request tab click Edit scroll down to HTTP request headers and click add headers :
 name: Content-Type